zoroloco/druidia/README.md

 sudo npm install -g bower
 sudo npm install -g ionic

+#note
+The init script is meant to work on Centos 7.

 #Website application.

 1.)
-Move scripts/shell/build.sh to /usr/local/src
+Move scripts/shell/druidia-build.sh to /usr/local/src
-2.) chmod +x build.sh
+2.) chmod +x druidia-build.sh
-3.) ./build.sh
+3.) ./druidia-build.sh

 This build script will get latest code from github, delete previous version and install all NPM and Bower dependencies and restart server.